albyxhacc/brawl-stars-bot-shop-/README.md

-you can add offers via this bot only works if your server uses offers.json as shop file ye that's it have fun
+!
+PUT BOT INTO YOUR SERVER OR ELSE IT WON'T WORK (duh)! you can add offers via this bot only works if your server uses offers.json as shop file ye that's it have fun